hashicorp/terraform-provider-azuread/website/docs/r/object_password.html.markdown

 ---
 layout: "azuread"
-page_title: "Azure Active Directory: azuread_application_password"
+page_title: "Azure Active Directory: azuread_object_password"
-sidebar_current: "docs-azuread-resource-azuread-application-password"
+sidebar_current: "docs-azuread-resource-azuread-object-password"
 description: |-
-  Manages a Password associated with an Application within Azure Active Directory.
+  Manages a Password associated with an Application or Service Principal within Azure Active Directory.

 ---

 # azuread_application_password

-Manages a Password associated with an Application within Azure Active Directory.
+Manages a Password associated with an Application or Service Principal within Azure Active Directory.

 -> **NOTE:** If you're authenticating using a Service Principal then it must have permissions to both `Read and write all applications` and `Sign in and read user profile` within the `Windows Azure Active Directory` API.